bitpay/nodejs-bitpay-client/GUIDE.md

 rates.update(); // It will refresh the current Rates object
 ```
-See also the test package for more examples of API calls.
+See also the test package for more secure of API calls.